-Comprehensive and fully up-to-date, this new edition of Encyclopedia of Microbiology gathers basic and applied dimensions of this dynamic field, which includes virtually all environments on Earth.
-This attracts a growing number of cross-disciplinary studies, which the encyclopedia makes available to readers from diverse educational backgrounds.
-The new edition builds on the solid foundation established in earlier versions, adding new material which reflects recent advances in the field.
+Encyclopedia of Microbiology, Fourth Edition gathers both basic and applied dimensions in this dynamic field that includes virtually all environments on Earth.
+This range attracts a growing number of cross-disciplinary studies, which the encyclopedia makes available to readers from diverse educational backgrounds.
+The new edition builds on the solid foundation established in earlier versions, adding new material that reflects recent advances in the field.
 New focus areas include Animal and Plant Microbiomes’ and ‘Global Impact of Microbes.
-The thematic organization of the work allows users to focus on specific areas, e.g. for didactical purposes, as well as browsing for topics in different areas of research.
+The thematic organization of the work allows users to focus on specific areas, e.g., for didactical purposes, while also browsing for topics in different areas.

-- Comprehensive coverage: offers an up-to-date and authoritative resource covering the whole microbiology field, from basic principles to applied technologies
+- Offers an up-to-date and authoritative resource that covers the entire field of microbiology, from basic principles, to applied technologies

-- Educational resource: each thematic section provides an organic overview useful to academic teachers and scientist coming from different backgrounds
+- Provides an organic overview that is useful to academic teachers and scientists from different backgrounds

-- Enhanced reading experience: All chapters are enriched with figures and graphs, and can easily be consulted in isolation to find fundamental definitions and concepts
+- Includes chapters that are enriched with figures and graphs, and that can be easily consulted in isolation to find fundamental definitions and concepts

 University and corporate sector libraries serving students and scientists in microbiology, biomolecular and evolutionary biology, immunology and ecology.
 Secondary users include local and federal agencies e.g. decision makers in biotechnology, public health and environmental science